-A shortened form of a word or phrase.
-Usually consists of a letter Abbreviation or group of letters taken from the word or phrase.
-For example, the word abbreviation can itself be represented by abbr., abbrv. or address site.
+Abbreviation A shortened form of a word or phrase.
+Usually consists of a letter or group of letters taken from the word or phrase.
+For example, the word abbreviation can itself be represented by abbr., abbrv. or abbrev.

-The position along the road where the public may access an Access point a set phrase or series of words, as ANZAC for the Australian and
+Access point The position along the road where the public may access an address site.

-A word formed from the initial letters or groups of letters of words in Acronym
+Acronym A word formed from the initial letters or groups of letters of words in a set phrase or series of words, as ANZAC for the Australian and